Dry Hair Treatment

 With the right treatment, hair doesn’t have to be dry.
 If you’re refreshed after a relaxing holiday, there’s a chance your hair won’t be feeling the same way.
 Unless of course, you followed our summer hair care tips!
 If you did, well done and keep up the good work.
 If not, some dry hair causes could be a combination of sunshine, chlorine damage, heated styling tools and fixatives has left your hair feeling dry, burnt out and brittle.

 Every season creates challenges for hair.
 You might think the cooler temperatures would be a relief for hair but the drop in temperature brings with it damp air, rain and wind all conspiring to leave hair dry.
 When the central heating is switched on its drying effects are yet another challenge for hair.

 Build a Weekly Routine

-- The starting point for fixing dry hair is to get into a good routine with a weekly treatment.
+- First things first, when thinking about fixing dry hair its good to get into a routine with a weekly hair treatment.
 Forget quick fixes.
 We are talking about building a long-term approach to getting and keeping your hair in great condition.

 - Dry hair treatments are also known as deep conditioning treatments or hair masks.
 The job of dry hair treatments is to get moisture to the core of your hair.
 For the hair to retain that moisture the cuticle (the outer layer that protects the cortex) has to be smooth.
 If the cuticle is lifted hair becomes dry and brittle and prone to breakage.
 So it’s really quite simple; it’s all about adding moisture to the core of the hair and smoothing the cuticle.